rhyswynne/ebay-feeds-for-wordpress/readme.txt

 * Fix (or submit) an issue on Github.

 == Changelog ==
+= 1.7.2 =
+* Switch off the default text for widget title & widget text.

 = 1.7.1 =
 * Fixes the issue of feeds sometimes displaying the wrong details in shortcodes.